 Ikeda’s

-It’s not a trip to Lake Tahoe without a stop at Ikeda’s California Country Market & Pie Shop.
+It’s not a trip to Lake Tahoe without a stop at Ikeda’s California Country Market & Pie Shop just past Auburn.
 This local landmark is split in two: one half restaurant, the other half food market.

 To be entirely honest, the restaurant is just okay.
 You can get a decent meal, but the true appeal is the pie.
 They sell it by the slice in the restaurant or you can buy a full-sized pie in the market (where they also sell delicious snacks and a massive selection of hot sauces).